inetrg/Agere-LNCS-2017/README.md

 ### Runtime Overhead

 This benchmark is presented in Section 5.2 of the paper.
 It requires some adjustments to CAF as the timepoints used for measurement are usually included.
-The following external variables must be added to the command class `actor-framework/libcaf_opencl/caf/opencl/command.hpp` in lines 44 and 45:
+The following external variables must be added to the command class `actor-framework/libcaf_opencl/caf/opencl/command.hpp`:

+In lines 44 and 45:
 ```
 static std::chrono::high_resolution_clock::time_point a;
 static std::chrono::high_resolution_clock::time_point b;
 ```

 In line 100 at the beginning of the first `enqueue` function
 ```
 a = std::chrono::high_resolution_clock::now();
 ```

 And in line 229 in the first line of the `handle_results` function
 ```
 b = std::chrono::high_resolution_clock::now();
 ```

 The related program is called `bench_overhead` and requires a matrix size as input (`-s N`).
 The paper includes measurements for sizes of `N` = 1000, 4000, 8000 and 12000.
 The benchmarks prints three measurements in microseconds: the total runtime, the time spent in OpenCL and the difference between both values (separated by commas).